djalbat/reaction-hooks/README.md

 These are inspired by React's hooks but do not follow them slavishly.
 Three are three available:

-* `useState()` A state management hook that does indeed closely follow React's hook of the same name.
+* `useState()` A state management hook that does indeed slavishly follow React's hook of the same name.
 It also supports created classes and components, however.
-* `useContext()` A hook that leverages contexts in order to enable components directly related to one another in the DOM to communicate.
+* `useContext()` A hook that leverages contexts in order to enable directly related components to communicate.
 Typically component methods are passed via the context so that one component can call the methods of another.
-* `useEffects()` A hook that use Reaction's in-built updates functionality in order to enable components to communicate no matter their relative positions in the DOM.
-It is also possible to communicate with other parts of an application in this manner.
+* `useEffects()` A hook based around Reaction's update functionality in order to enable components to communicate no matter how they are related.
+It is also possible for components to communicate with other parts of an application and vice-versa using effects.

-The `useEffects()` hook in fact bears very little resemblance to React's hook of the same name and is more akin to [Inference](https://github.com/djalbat/inference) but without the rules.
+The `useEffects()` hook in fact bears very little resemblance to React's hook of the same name and is more akin to [Inference](https://github.com/djalbat/inference) albeit without the rules.

 ## Installation